Multidisciplinary learning through collective performance favors decentralization: Discussion

-Just as this work conceptually benefits from simplifying qualities like individual skill and direct social learning, its implications are also limited by this assumption.
-Our findings do not suggest how introducing varied skills or individual intelligence may moderate these results, nor how any copying that takes place in multi-disciplinary teams may influence them.
 Our work is also limited by our selection of tasks, networks, and network measures.
 We sought to select tasks, networks, and measures that covered qualities of broad interest and rapport.
 Still, more nuanced structures and measures would aid identification of network qualities that perform well, both on specific tasks and across many tasks.
-Our regression analyses raised as many questions as they answered about the qualities that shape performance in the context of indirect social learning.
+Our regression analyses raised as many questions as they answered about the qualities that shape performance in the context of mediated learning.
 Network features interact and cannot be fully independent from one another.
 The result is a complex system whose output is never fully governed by one feature or mechanism alone, leaving the subject ripe for future examination.

 \matmethods{